Barkley’s innovation team was asked to “hack” the annual meeting, so we invented a 400 player space game powered by screams.

 Annual meetings are typically not the most exciting events, usually consisting of back-to-back Powerpoint presentations to an uninvolved audience.
 We decided to break up the monotony by creating something everyone could take part in.
 We wanted to avoid a “forced fun” situation so we devised a way to encourage passive participation.
 Our solution was to use an input the audience could supply without much effort: sound.

-The game’s soul was inspired by classic arcade machines, with on-screen prompts and corny sound effects.
-The UI was kept to a bare minimum, treating our gameplay like a movie and providing just enough feedback for the audience to understand how to adjust their noise making.
+With the game’s soul inspired by classic game machines, we took that aesthetic all the way with on-screen prompts and corny sound effects.
 And since we had no extra lives, we used a live configuration interface to toggle volume thresholds and microphone sensitivity in real time so that our players couldn’t lose.
 Read an article about the entire design process here.